johnschriner/presentations/newhomework.md

 <strong>1.
-Compute the maximum likelihood probability of the phrase du hast mich gefragt‘you asked me’according to a second-order Markov model.</strong>
+Compute the maximum likelihood probability of the phrase du hast mich gefragt 'you asked me’ according to a second-order Markov model.</strong>

 P(du) = 19/64
 P(hast) = 14/64